What is the Future of the Sail Training Ship Leeuwin?

 I realize there would be a group of traditionalists and long term Leeuwin devotees, who may think selling the ship would be a travesty and a betrayal of everything that has gone before.

-In terms of a new ship – obviously it is a sailing ship and the barquentine rig suits this coastline.
+In terms of a new ship – obviously it is a sailing ship and the barquentine rig suits WA’s coastline.
 So a starting point could be something very similar to Leeuwin.
 A new rig would give us the opportunity to build a stronger and more efficient ship, with more capability and less maintenance.
 A small draft as it has at the moment, is useful in WA to enter the shallow areas like Shark Bay.
-However with a retractable hydraulic skeg – the ship would sail so much more efficiently for the remaining 95% of the time.
+However with a retractable hydraulic skeg – the ship would sail so much more efficiently for the remaining 90% of the time.

 The charter voyages could also run a much needed training course for those young Western Australians wanting to gain employment in the charter boat industry as Stewards, Cooks and Deckhands.
 There are already thousands of young Aussies employed overseas on such vessels.
 Currently the only requirement is a 5 day safety course, with no operational component.

-I started on Leeuwin in 1988 and spent 3 years as the Bosun/Second Mate (and relief Chief Officer) and a further 2 years as Chief Officer setting up a brigantine for the Japanese Sail Training Association.
+I started on Leeuwin in 1988 and spent 3 years as the Bosun / Second Mate (and relief Chief Officer) and a further 2 years as Chief Officer setting up a brigantine for the Japanese Sail Training Association.
 There are dozens of others in WA who have experience in sail making, spar making, rigging and working a square rigger.
 There is such a wealth of knowledge in this State to build an appropriate vessel that is innovative, relevant and beautiful.

-Being able to have a lecture room in the Main Saloon, an enlarged charthouse/Bridge for cadet training, a galley capable of producing restaurant standard food (if required) and a small laboratory to aid in marine science endeavours – would all be welcomed additions.
+Being able to have a lecture room in the Main Saloon, an enlarged charthouse / Bridge for cadet training, a galley capable of producing restaurant standard food (if required) and a small laboratory to aid in marine science endeavours – would all be welcomed additions.

-Although the sails, the rigging and the deck may all look like a ship from the 1850’s, with the latest technology installed, activities like collecting hydro-graphic survey data, oceanographic research and even tracking whale migration, would all add to the diversity and resilience of the operation.
+Although the sails, the rigging and the deck may all look like a ship from the 1850’s, with the latest technology installed – activities like collecting hydro-graphic survey data, oceanographic research and even tracking whale migration, would all add to the diversity and resilience of the operation.

 However for me the greatest innovation could be in decarbonizing the vessel and the organization.